 The web page of the Albion Beatnik Bookstore in Oxford, now closed (as usual) for business: muses and misspills on books, jazz, poetry, stuff like false flags and smoke screen: was randomly decrepit and proven to be more than neo-bankrupt: it was so analogue it was anal and now deceased.

 His writing is fittingly fruity (Zoe, the prostitute in Night and the City, had breasts that rapidly swelled to a “flaccid over-ripeness in a humid atmosphere of eroticism, like tomatoes in a hothouse”), and it rejoices in cartoon violence (“the machine-gun in Fabian’s imagination gave a last, vicious stutter”).
-Moral disapproval is easy, so the books are engaging, but it is Kersh’s poor aesthetic taste that wins the day, and this at times is endearing.
+A reader can register moral disapproval very easily which makes the books engaging.
+But it is Kersh’s poor aesthetic taste that wins the day, and this at times is endearing.
 Later in his life, always the recusant and several steps from virtue, his income tax returns were filed late and with scant regard for accuracy, more fictitious in fact than his fiction.
-Gerald Kersh is proof that there is a novelist in all of us.
+Gerald Kersh’s tax returns offer proof that there is a novelist in all of us.

 Note the plain covers of the two wartime published books, They Die With Their Boots Clean (1941) and Brain and Ten Fingers (1943): this allowed the publisher, Heinemann, to recycle dust covers from earlier unsold books by printing on the reverse of the earlier glossy cover – to save paper, of course.